 Interpretation.
 An important attribution problem in CH consists in the identification of structures that are manmade within cluttered environments.
 Recent studies have examined the possibility of using LiDAR in archaeological investigations to map and characterize earthworks, to capture features that may be indistinguishable on the ground and to aid the planning of archaeological excavation campaigns [LCM11, DACC05].
-The approach proposed by Doneus and Briese [DB06] aims at analyzing airborne laser scanning data to identify archaeological sites within forested areas.
+The approach proposed by Doneus and Briese [DB06] aims at analyzing airborne laser scanning data to identify archaeological sites within forested areas Fig. 26.
 It relies on the capability of such an acquisition device of penetrating forest to a certain degree (depending on the vegetation density), and on the possibility to compute the terrain surface even in wooded areas.
 In this way they are able to distinguish natural and recent features, like brushwood, or piles of twigs or wood, with small features related to the presence of an archaeological site.

 Recently, high interest has arisen in the 3D morphological analysis applied to interpretation of works of art.
 Dellepiane et al. [DCF07] use the data from 3D scanning and image-to-3D-model mapping in order to measure the plausibility of an attribution hypothesis of a Renaissance artifact.
 In a metrically objective framework they compare the global shape of a digital model of a small bronze horse to a silverpoint drawing by Leonardo, which qualitatively displays a high degree of similarity, and was thought to be drawn by directly looking at the bronze.
 Using image-to-3D-model mapping techniques, they were able to superimpose the 3D model with the Leonardo's drawing, giving scholars a better objective cue to solve and assess the issue of that particular disputed hypothesis.
 Muzzupappa et al. [MGM12] address the interpretation problem related to the "Riace Bronzes" statues.
 In particular they exploit 3D scanning techniques to study the right hand of the "Bronzo A".
 They provide archaeologists with some objective data about the hand shape, by measuring a series of geometrical data such as cross-sections, deformations and volumes.
-This approach helps to enforce the hypothesis about the object handled by the hand, which is one of the fundamental steps to understand the statue's identity.
+This approach helps to enforce the hypothesis about the object in the hand, which is one of the fundamental steps to understand the statue's identity.
+Nadel et al. [NFRM15] use a combination of multi-view reconstruction, 3D macro feature extraction and geometrical analysis to address archaeological study of prehistoric bedrocks, and the corresponding raised questions concerning their chronology, the techniques used to make them, how their forms and functions are correlated, the spatial distribution of these works of art across different sites as well as their social and cultural contexts.
+For each of them they extract a dense 3D model, with a millimeter resolution, and they characterized it by shape measurements such as volume, sections, and vertical and horizontal reflective symmetries.
 The use of 3D modelling and rapid prototyping is employed by Docchio et al. [DST05] in order to explore and verify a new hypothesis on the origin of the "Vittoria Alata" bronze statue, by performing a set of measurements related to distances between pairs of fiduciary points suggested by archaeologists.